-When elevated blood sugars don’t react to correction boluses, I sometimes correct again … and again.
+When elevated blood sugars don’t react to correction boluses, I sometimes correct them again … and again.

 Why?
-Because I become frustrated when a high number won’t budge.
+Because I become frustrated when a high number doesn’t budge.

-This move has several names, including over bolusing, over correcting, emotional bolusing and stacking insulin.
-No matter what it’s called, repeated doses of rapid-acting insulin at close intervals can cause a diabetic’s blood sugar to go too low.
+This move has several names: over-bolusing, over-correcting, emotional bolusing, and stacking insulin.
+No matter what it’s called, repeated doses of fast-acting insulin at close intervals can cause a diabetic’s blood sugar to go too low.

 Let’s face it … there are times due to illness, stress, exercise, or something we ate that cause a blood glucose level to stay high.

 And there are times stacking insulin works.
-But more often than not, it results in a wicked low.
-Which leads eating the kitchen sink and another high.
+But more often than not, it results in a wicked low, which leads to eating the kitchen sink and another high.
 And we’re back on the blood sugar roller coaster.
 ARGH!